New Student Information

 How to Access OWL for the above training sessions:

-- If you have trouble accessing OWL courses or forgot your password, you will need your name, student ID and username, and contact Mike Mosley in OHS (firstname.lastname@example.org), or the ITS Helpdesk at ext.
-83800 or email@example.com
+If you have trouble accessing OWL courses or forgot your password, you will need your name, student ID and username, and contact Matt Mills in OHS (email@example.com), or the ITS Helpdesk at ext.
+83800 or firstname.lastname@example.org

 When you have completed your training, please send the Health & Safety Coordinator a PDF of your certificates for our department records.
 Your supervisor will also need a copy for the lab files, or if you are in the Stable Isotope Lab group, give the certificate to Grace Yau (email@example.com).
 If you will be working in the field, you are required to read and understand the Department’s Field Safety Policy.

 As part of a successful graduate student experience at Western, we encourage students to make their health and wellness a priority.
 Western provides several on campus health-related services to help you achieve optimum health and engage in healthy living while pursuing your graduate degree.
-For example, to support physical activity, all students, as part of their registration, receive membership in Western’s Campus Recreation Centre.
-Numerous cultural events are offered throughout the year.
-Please check out the Faculty of Music web page, and our own McIntosh Gallery.
-Information regarding health- and wellness-related services available to students may be found at www.health.uwo.ca/
+For more information regarding health and wellness related services available to students may be found at www.health.uwo.ca/ or the Wellness Education Centre here on campus.

 Students seeking help regarding mental health concerns are advised to speak to someone they feel comfortable confiding in, such as their faculty supervisor, their graduate chair, or other relevant administrators in their unit such as the academic program coordinator or administrative officer.
 Campus mental health resources may be found at www.health.uwo.ca/mental_health/resources.html